Hot Rod Hundley: Legacy

 Hundley was also memorable in school history for his on-court antics.
+His in-game repertoire included trick shots, behind-the-back passes and spinning the ball on his finger.
 He was famous for dribbling the ball behind his back, spinning the ball on his finger, rolling it down his arm, and even going around his back.
 He also often took hook shots at the free throw line and also would hang off the rim waiting for a lob pass from a teammate.
+He was known to sit with fans in the stands and eat popcorn, instead of participating in time-out team huddles.
+He was nicknamed the "clown prince".

+WVU honors

+In 1992, Hundley was inducted into the WVU Sports Hall of Fame.
 In January 2010, WVU retired his number 33, making Hundley and West the only players in school history to be awarded the honor.
 On February 20, 2016, a bronze statue of him was unveiled outside the blue gate of the WVU Coliseum, joining the statue of West.
+In 2017, he was named an inaugural member of WVU's Mountaineer Legends Society.

 Professional career

-In 1957, the Cincinnati Royals made Hundley the first pick of the NBA Draft and immediately traded his rights to the Minneapolis Lakers.
-Hundley and Mark Workman, who also attended West Virginia, (1957 NBA draft) are the only No. 1 overall draft picks to come from the same high school.
+In 1957, the Cincinnati Royals made Hundley the first pick of the NBA draft and immediately traded his rights to the Minneapolis Lakers.
+Hundley and Mark Workman, who also attended West Virginia, (1952 NBA draft) are the only No. 1 overall draft picks to come from the same high school.

 Hundley played for the Lakers in Minneapolis and Los Angeles from 1957 until 1963, averaging 8.4 points per game and recording over 1,400 assists.
 He also played in two All Star games.
 His best season came in the 1959–60 season, when he averaged 12.8 points, 5.3 rebounds, and 4.6 assists per game.
 On February 1, 1960, Hundley recorded a triple-double, a feat even more notable in his era, with 17 points, 10 rebounds, and 10 assists.

 On February 28, he scored a career high 33 points in a loss against the Philadelphia Warriors.
 That postseason, Hundley and the Lakers nearly made it back to the NBA Finals for the second year in a row, but lost in a tough seven-game series to Bob Pettit and the St. Louis Hawks in the Western Division Finals, where Hundley averaged 10.9 points, 6.6 rebounds, and 6.1 assists per game.
 The following year, during the 1960-61 NBA season, Hundley got teamed up with fellow Mountaineer legend Jerry West, as he was drafted in that year's draft.

+In 1960, he was aboard the Minneapolis Lakers flight that crashed in an Iowa cornfield during a blizzard, with everyone surviving.
+After crashing, Hundley broke the silence by calling out "'I live to love again!'"

-Hundley finished his six-year professional career at age 28 (in 1963) due to his bad knees.
+Hundley finished his six-year professional career at age 28 (in 1963) due to his bad knees and poor training habits and lifestyle.
 His career totals were 3,625 points, 1,420 rebounds and 1,455 assists in his six seasons.